 The international schemes only began formally on 1 January 1989 as it took a while after the Seoul Olympics for the Amateur Rowing Association (ARA) to work out what financial and human resources were available.

-The merchant bank Hill Samuel Bank, which had come on board at the last minute before the Seoul Olympics, embarked on a four-year sponsorship package of £20,000 per year for the GB women’s rowing team up to and including the 1992 Olympics.
+The merchant bank Hill Samuel, which had come on board at the last minute as a sponsor before the Seoul Olympics, embarked on a four-year sponsorship package of £20,000 per year for the GB women’s rowing team up to and including the 1992 Olympics.
 However, at the March Council meeting of the ARA, Director of International Rowing Penny Chuter noted that the international programme had “never been in such financial difficulty” in the 15 years for which she’d worked for the ARA, and this made planning their racing schedule virtually impossible.
 She warned that entire squads might need to be cut to balance the budget.

 Trying to make sculling happen